vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Resilience is not about overcoming, but becoming." - Sheryl Sandberg
 > 1. "Resilience is the capacity to recover quickly from difficulties; toughness." - Anonymous
 > 1. "It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." - Charles Darwin
+> 1. "Courage is not the absence of fear, but the triumph over it." - Nelson Mandela
+> 1. "It does not do to dwell on dreams and forget to live." - J.K.
+Rowling
+> 1. "You have within you right now, everything you need to deal with whatever the world can throw at you." - Brian Tracy
+> 1. "We are not defined by the challenges we face but by how we rise to meet them." - Anonymous
+> 1. "The brave may not live forever, but the cautious do not live at all." - Richard Branson
+> 1. "Resilience is not about overcoming, it's about becoming." - Sherri Salata
+> 1. "Courage is not the absence of fear, but the triumph over it." - Nelson Mandela
+> 1. "It does not do to dwell on dreams and forget to live." - J.K.
+Rowling
+> 1. "You have within you right now, everything you need to deal with whatever the world can throw at you." - Brian Tracy
+> 1. "We are not defined by the challenges we face but by how we rise to meet them." - Anonymous
+> 1. "The brave may not live forever, but the cautious do not live at all." - Richard Branson
+> 1. "Resilience is not about overcoming, it's about becoming." - Sherri Salata

 ## Wisdom and Insight